dapr/quickstarts/configuration/config-updater/README.md

 > **Note:** Run this app in the background before running any configuration quickstart.

-This golang app is used for `configuration` quickstarts to simulate updating value of configuration items in the configuration store.
+This is a supplementary app, written in Go, to simulate changes to configuration items.
+It is required to demonstrate the notification to subscribing app, when a configuration item changes.

 ## Prerequisite